sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 As we know, features are characteristic of a specific entity (user, merchant, promotion, etc..) in the real world at a specific time.
 Features can be derived from raw data and transformed in various ways, such as scaling, normalization, or aggregation, to improve the quality and consistency of the data.

-A feature is a data point with these following criteria:
+A feature is a data point with the following criteria:

 ![Features Definition](/assets/img/feature.png){: .mx-auto.d-block :}